 Provision of effective, efficient an occupational health, hygiene, and safety solution across all varies industries in South Africa is the core reason for our company.
 It is not only what we do and does best but it is our passion for doing so.

-At BlueCollar, we strive to provide the high-quality standards of occupational hygiene, by focusing on ergonomic, physical, biological and chemical stressors that may be present in the workplace always.
+At BlueCollar, we strive to provide the high-quality standards of occupational hygiene solutions, by focusing on ergonomic, physical, biological and chemical stressors that may be present in the workplace always.
 Exposure or absorption must be controlled, monitored and controlled, this includes indoor air quality, toxicology, chemistry, management solutions and forensic research.

 At BlueCollar, we have professional occupational health specialists who are ready to engage anytime.
 Furthermore, they are registered with the South African Institute for Occupational Hygiene (SAIOH), while our approved inspection authority is a certified occupational hygienist, as required by the Occupational Health and Safety Act 1993.